secretstartups/handbook/content/handbook/support/workflows/dedicated_logs.md

 ## Identifying tenants

-Each customer has a dedicated set of credentials needed for examining logs in Opensearch.
-The credentials and the URL for that customer's Opensearch instance are stored in the `GitLab Dedicated - Support` [1Password vault](/handbook/security/#vaults).
+Each customer has a dedicated set of credentials needed for examining logs in OpenSearch.
+The credentials and the URL for that customer's OpenSearch instance are stored in the `GitLab Dedicated - Support` [1Password vault](/handbook/security/#vaults).
 Each customer is noted by a customer number in the vault, so you must refer to the `<tenant name>` to identify the proper credentials to use for a customer.
 This is used as part of the accessible URL, such as: `opensearch.<tenant name>.gitlab-dedicated.com`.

 ## Accessing logs